Joseph S. Nye

 My friend John Deutch has challenged me to explain the breakdown of governance in the United States and to identify what can be done about our capacity to deal with it.

-The Nye assignment forms the basis of a new installment of The Power Problem, an occasional feature on the Power & Policy blog that allows experts to propose answers to pressing policy problems.
-Joe Nye will respond soon to Deutch’s challenge by publishing his completed homework assignment on this blog – and virtual comments on Joe’s proposed repairs will be welcome, from participants at the gathering and from others who care about the problem.
+The Nye assignment forms the basis of a new installment of The Power Problem, an occasional feature on the Power & Policy blog to allow experts to propose answers to pressing policy problems.
+Joe Nye will respond soon on this blog to Deutch’s challenge – and virtual comments on Joe’s proposed repairs will be welcome, from participants at the gathering and from others who care about the problem.
 The goal is to foster a serious debate that generates specific suggestions.
 Read more

 As authoritarian Arab regimes struggle with Twitter and Al Jazeera inflamed-demonstrations; Iran tries to cope with the cyber sabotage of its nuclear enrichment program; and American diplomats try to understand the impact of Wikileaks, it is clear that smart policy in an information age will need a more sophisticated understanding of power in world politics.

 That is the argument of my new book The Future of Power.
 Two types of power shifts are occurring in this century – power transition and power diffusion.
 Power transition from one dominant state to another is a familiar historical event, but power diffusion is a more novel process.
 The problem for all states in today’s global information age is that more things are happening outside the control of even the most powerful states.
 In the words of Richard Haass, president of the Council on Foreign Relations (and once a faculty member at the Kennedy School), “the proliferation of information is as much a cause of nonpolarity as is the proliferation of weaponry.”
 Read more